- Economic Development

 Canadian Construction Association / Association canadienne de la construction is not a coalition.

-The activities of Canadian Construction Association / Association canadienne de la construction are not controlled or directed by another person or organization with a direct interest in the outcome of this undertaking.
+The activities of Canadian Construction Association / Association canadienne de la construction are not controlled or directed by another individual, organization or corporation with a direct interest in the outcome of this undertaking.

 Subsidiary Beneficiary Information